How To Develop Rock Solid Self-Discipline

 How does the prefrontal cortex impact self-discipline?

-But what if you weren’t giving good habits as a child?
+But what if you weren’t given good habits as a child?
 Are you doomed to go throughout life in a suboptimal state?
 No, not really.

 But you’ll need to build those habits yourself.
 Here’s a quick way to get started: